How Crypto Is Taxed in Australia

 DeFi, wallets, and Bitcoin

-If you also traded on-chain, add your wallet addresses to merge exchange data with DeFi activity across 41+ EVM chains, Solana, and Bitcoin.
+If you also traded on-chain, add your wallet addresses to merge exchange data with DeFi activity across 40+ supported networks (including Solana), plus Bitcoin.
 Hold BTC in a hardware wallet?
 Add your Bitcoin addresses (P2PKH, P2SH, Bech32, or Taproot) and we scan your full history.
 Up to 5 EVM/Solana wallets and 3 BTC addresses per report.

 Australia crypto tax deadline

-The ATO self-lodgement deadline for the 2024/25 financial year is 31 October 2025.
-Tax agent lodgement extends to 15 May 2026.
-See Australia crypto tax deadline 2025 for key dates and penalty details.
+The standard ATO self-lodgement deadline for the 2025/26 financial year is 31 October 2026; the next-business-day rule applies when needed.
+Eligible tax-agent clients may have later dates.
+See Australia crypto tax deadline 2026 for the current details.

 Other countries and calculators